 Heavy metals, such as mercury and lead, are toxic to living things.
 They can enter food chains from the atmosphere.
-The metals build up in the tissues of organisms by bioaccumulation ( Figure below ).
+The metals build up in the tissues of organisms by bioaccumulation.
+Bioaccumulation is illustrated in Figure below.
 Heavy metals accumulate as they are passed up a food chain.
 Imagine a low-level consumer eating a producer.
 That consumer takes in all of the heavy metals from all of the producers that it eats.
 Then a higher-level consumer eats the low-level consumer.
 The higher-level consumer accumulates all of the heavy metals from all of the lower-level consumers that it eats.
 In this way, an organism accumulates a lot of heavy metals.
-At high levels in the food chain, the heavy metals may become quite concentrated.
+At high levels in the food chain, the heavy metals may be quite become quite concentrated.

 This diagram shows how mercury bioaccumulates.
 Compare the parts per million (ppm) of mercury in phytoplankton and gull eggs.
 Can you explain the difference?